datatrail-jhu/00_intro/manuscript/06_googlesheets.md

 Now that you've entered your data into the Google Sheet, we want to check for a few possible issues before moving on to make sure the data are formatted correctly.
 Double to make sure the following are true for the data in your spreadsheet:

-1. You have at least 11 rows (one header row and at least 10 books included)
+1. You have at least 11 rows with reader and minimum price information (one header row and at least 10 books included - if you have NAs anywhere, you'll want more than 11 books)
 2. Your dollar amounts do NOT have dollar signs next to them.
 3. Your number of readers does not include any commas.
 4. If a book's minimum price is FREE, you have put the number 0 in the cell, rather than "FREE"